DougAnderson444/sapper-webpack-now-ipfs/README.md

 # Why?

-I love svelte as it's so compact and easy.
-However, I couldn't get IPFS to work with Rollup, so I needed to stick to Webpack.
+I love [Svelte](https://svelte.dev/) as it's so compact and easy.
+However, I couldn't get IPFS to work with Rollup on [Sapper](https://sapper.svelte.dev/docs/), so I needed to stick to Webpack.
 I found it was pretty hard to get the right webpack config to get IPFS running.
 Once I found the rght magic formula, decided to save it here.

 Now you can benefit from it too!